StickyJorden/CartoonBot/README.md

 # Welcome To Cartoon Bot
 ## Made By: Jordan, Jefferson, Madeline

-This is a Discord Bot made in Javascript and Python
+This is a Discord Bot made in Javascript and Python.

-The cartoonization process can be found in the cartoonization.py file.
+The cartoonization process can be found in the cartoonization.py file within the backend folder.

 Steps to run:
 1. Add .env file